09x09/VBA/Basics.md

 ### Variables
 #### Declaring Variables

-Because VBA is a pretty old language, the type of each variable has to be declared along with it's name, like so
+Because VBA is a pretty old language, the type of each variable has to be declared along with it's name, like so:

 ```
 Dim <name> as <type>
 ```

+It's good practice to use meaningful variable names.
+For example, `a` is a poor variable name, while something like `car_speed` is much better as it tells you what the variable is used for

 #### Assigning variables